 Hunger: If the parent bird is close by, but isn’t feeding the baby as often as it needs to be fed, then the baby may chirp.
 Baby birds need to be fed quite often, their crops are small and need to be filled regularly

 Thirst: Baby birds, just as humans, get thirsty.
 These animals will vocalize their thirst as soon as it strikes.
 Baby birds can easily become dehydrated if they do not have access to water.
-Adult birds can also become dehydrated but dehydration can be especially detrimental to baby birds
+Adult birds can also become dehydrated, but dehydration can be especially detrimental to baby birds

 Too hot or too cold temperatures: Baby birds will complain by chirping if they’re feeling too hot or too cold.
 If they’re feeling too cold, they will huddle under a heat lamp.
 If they feel too hot, they will keep away from sources of heat and each other.

-Disorientation: Generally baby birds are meant to be up during the day and asleep at night.
-If a baby bird is disorientated, it may start to chirp through the night.
+Disorientation: Generally, baby birds are meant to be up during the day and asleep at night.
+If a baby bird is disoriented, it may start to chirp through the night.
 The most common reason for this is light pollution at night.
 Birds aren’t able to tell the difference between natural and artificial light.
 Lights switched on during the night can cause birds to think it’s still morning

-Danger: When baby birds are in danger, they chirp and make other noises, this is their way of responding to an imminent threat and alerting their parent birds of danger.
+Danger: When baby birds are in danger, they chirp and make other noises; this is their way of responding to an imminent threat and alerting their parent birds of danger.
 Distressed baby birds will sound the alarm by chirping loudly, chirping also communicates that the baby bird is scared.

 Mimicking parents: Adult birds create bird calls and bird songs by chirping.
-Baby birds try to mimic what their parents do and start chirping to create songs and bird calls too.
-This is an important social skill for a variety of birds and it’s a survival skill as well.
+Baby birds try to mimic what their parents do and start chirping to create songs and bird calls, too.
+This is an important social skill for a variety of birds, and it’s a survival skill as well.

 They need care: Just as human babies need care and attention from their parents, baby birds also need care and attention from their parents.
-The only way baby birds know how to communicate their need for care is to chirp in hopes of getting their parents attention
+The only way baby birds know how to communicate their need for care is to chirp in hopes of getting their parents’ attention

-Excitement: Baby birds form a bond with their parents, this attachment is created as the adult bird takes care of the baby, feeds the baby and protects the baby.
-When a parent comes back from searching for food the baby becomes excited to see it and starts to chirp.
+Excitement: Baby birds form a bond with their parents.
+This attachment is created as the adult bird takes care of the baby, feeds the baby, and protects the baby.
+When a parent comes back from searching for food, the baby becomes excited to see it and starts to chirp.

-Presence of food: Baby birds may be young but they do understand what food is, in fact, they get excited when food is given to them.
+Presence of food: Baby birds may be young, but they do understand what food is, in fact, they get excited when food is given to them.
 Chirping is one way that these animals express excitement.
 Baby birds may even fight each other and get into squabbles over food

-Illness: Baby birds will chirp in a slow unenthusiastic way if they are sick, they may also chirp with their eyes closed and isolate themselves when they are sick.
+Illness: Baby birds will chirp in a slow, unenthusiastic way if they are sick; they may also chirp with their eyes closed and isolate themselves when they are sick.
 They isolate themselves to avoid spreading their illness to other birds.
 Take your baby bird to a vet when you notice this happening.

 Conclusion

 In conclusion, birds chirp as a means of communication.
-They will chirp to communicate hunger, thirst, extreme temperatures, the need for care, excitement, because they are ill, excitement over food, as a way to mimic their parents, when they feel fear and if they are disorientated.
+They will chirp to communicate hunger, thirst, extreme temperatures, the need for care, excitement, because they are ill, excitement over food, as a way to mimic their parents, when they feel fear, and if they are disorientated.

 If you enjoyed this article then you may also be interested in other pigeon related articles.
 Here are some articles that you may be interested in: Do baby birds eat as soon as they hatch?, Can baby birds eat rice?, Why do baby birds open their mouths?, Do baby birds carry diseases?